 Why does camel pose make me dizzy or emotional?

 Dizziness in camel pose usually comes from the head position and a change in blood pressure when tilting back.
 Emotional responses are common in deep backbends because they stretch the front body and open the chest, areas where tension from stress and protective postures builds up.
 Both responses are normal.
-Come out of the pose slowly and rest in child's pose if needed.
+Come out of the pose slowly and rest in a forward fold if needed.

 How long should I hold camel pose?